m-godyn/contact-manager/README.md

 A simple Node.js + Express app for collecting and managing contact form submissions.
 Built using EJS, MongoDB, and a minimal frontend with Bootstrap.

-Built a learning project with backend-first principles.
+Built as a learning project with backend-first principles, this application was created to explore the fundamentals of Express.js and to experiment with AI-assisted development workflows using Cursor as an intelligent coding companion.

 ![a screenshot presenting home page](./contact-manager.png)